-The above symbol is also called the Magen or Shield of David.
+The Star of David is also referred to as the Magen or Shield of David.
 It is a six-pointed hexagram that has been used to represent Judaism since the 17th century.
-It has also been used for hundreds of years on Jewish tombstones in Europe.
-The star of David symbol was adopted to represent the American JPS in 1873 A.D.
-It can frequently be seen in synagogues, on vessels, etc. and is an integral part of modern-day Israel's national flag.
+It has been used to designate Jews on tombstones in America and in Europe.

-God strictly warned the ancient Israelites that they were NOT to defile themselves by worshipping the sun, moon, stars and other celestial objects (Deuteronomy 4:19, 17:3).
+God strictly warned the ancient Israelites that they were not to defile themselves by worshipping celestial objects (Deuteronomy 4:19, 17:3).

 In the 20th century, the star (usually colored yellow) was used by the Nazis as a method of identifying Jewish people.
 In Nazi-controlled areas Jews found not wearing the symbol in public could be subjected to severe punishment.
 The symbol was also used for the design of Israel's flag.

 Israel's flag, adopted on October 28, 1948 (just five months after Israel was established as a country), features the star of David prominently within it.
 The flag itself resembles a Jewish prayer shawl which is white with blue stripes.
 While some associate the symbol with the number seven, others believe the twelve exterior lines that make up the symbol represent the twelve tribes of Israel.